Geospatial tools for AI agents.

 Forward, reverse, batch, and POI search backed by an open-data index refreshed weekly.
 Every result carries place type and confidence, so the agent can decide whether to ask the user or guess.

-batch_geocodeGeocode up to 1,000 addresses in a single call.
+Run up to 1,000 addresses through geocoding in a single call.
+Returns coordinates and confidence for each.

-search_placesFind points of interest near a location by category or name.
+Points of interest near a location, by category or by venue name.
+Sorted by distance.

 Natural Language1